|

 The implications for primary care practice include a better understanding of the genetic basis of diseases such as cancer, reproductive medicine, diabetes and heart disease and therefore the potential for intervention.
 This includes managing patients with genetic disorders, screening advice, genetic testing and dealing with ethical dilemmas in practice.

-The primary aim of the Society is to support and facilitate the educational needs of PCPs to help translate the continuing advances in clinical genetics into practice.
+to help translate the continuing advances in clinical genetics into practice.

 |